 Djúpavogskörin Geothermal pool

-There are no facilities here, just a parking area and the tub with decking and a stand for towels and clothes.
+There are no facilities besides the parking area and the hot tub, which has decking and a stand for towels and clothes.

 How to get to Djúpavogskörin pool?